tinymovr/Tinymovr/docs/sensors/sensors.rst

 Onboard Magnetic Sensor
 -----------------------

+Tinymovr R and M series feature an onboard magnetic absolute angle sensor that allows high precision angle measurement for efficient commutation and highly dynamic motor control.
+This is enabled by default and does not require any specific setup, apart from initial reference frame calibration.

 The Onboard Magnetic Sensor does not require any configuration.
 In this section the calibration state and any sensor errors can be seen.